epfl-ada/ada-2021-project-adacadabra/README.md

 <hr>

 ### Project idea:
 The dataset could be used to identify the relation of the use of informal language and data about the speakers, quotes sources and time.
 The initial research topic was to perform exploratory and explanatory analysis on the classified dataset.
-Our naive approache of the classification of informal/formal quotes led us to somme difficulties in the process.
-After some additionnal investigation on the classification methods, the process of detection appared intersting enough and suprisingly understudied to further dig in the subject.
-A constraint explanatory analysis still remains possible but the main focus will stay on the caracterization of colloquial language.
+Our naive approache of the classification of informal/formal quotes has led us to face certain difficulties.
+After some additionnal investigation on the classification methods, the process of detection appared intersting enough and suprisingly uninvesitgated to further dig down in the subject.
+The exploratory analysis that follows the treatment of the quotations is limited, but it nevertheless make it possible to highlight some key points in the understanding of the mechanisms at work in the use of language in the media.

 ### Goals:
 The project is splited in two main objectives:
 - Find an appropriate method to classify the given quotes among formal and informal formulation.
-- Find relations between the use of informal language and some metadata (politic orientation, occupation of the speaker).
+- Find relations between the use of informal language and some metadata (politic orientation, occupation of the speaker, age, ...).

 ### Motivations:
 The idea for this project was born out of a general observation by a member of the group: the interview or newspaper archives give the impression that the language used was more formal than the one used today (**à changer suivant notre amorce**).
 In other words, the language is in constant evolution and the usage of colloquial language appears more and more frequently in the public debate.
 For example, the speech of Donald Trump during the two latest US electoral campaign is based on massive utilization of slang words and expressions, as it can be seen in the [nicknames he regularly gave to his opponents](https://en.wikipedia.org/wiki/List_of_nicknames_used_by_Donald_Trump) (like "Sleppy Joe" or "Crazy Hillary").